 That's also something I say just to make myself feel better.

-But it’s working.
-And as I enter into a new decade of adulthood, I’ve been thinking about my financial situation.
-Am I where I wanted to be at 30?
+But it's working.
+And as I enter into a new decade of adulthood, I've been thinking about my financial situation.
+How much savings should I have at 30?
 Financially speaking, am I where a 30-year-old should be?
 What financial goals should I have at this age?